 We only have a few small gripes with the Vornado 660.
-First, the 90° pivot on this model does not provide as much range as other floor models that we have tested.
+First, the 90° pivot on this model provides less range than other floor models we've tested.
 Next, it does not include any oscillation options.
 We also found the speed selection a bit annoying, as each speed is controlled by a separate button, and you must hit the power button prior to hitting the desired speed button.
 Upon initially hitting the power button, the fan starts up at the highest speed, at which point you can select your desired speed.
-Unfortunately, this design means that you will be unable to use a smart switch or timer with this model.
+Unfortunately, this design means that you cannot use a smart switch or timer with this model.
 Still, we appreciate the capability and versatility of this fan for many spots and situations in the home.

 The Pelonis Silent Turbo gives the typical pedestal fan model some modern improvements.
 It includes 12 speeds and a full range of settings, allowing precise control of your home environment to your liking.
 You can use the dial on the remote to find the speed you want quickly with the touch of your finger.
 It also recalls the prior setting you used after it has been powered down and unplugged for a short while.
 It has a timer, which is quite handy.
 The Silent Turbo's height can be adjusted, climbing to a remarkable 54" elevation, and it has the added bonus of being one of the quietest models we tested.
 Unless you are directly beside the fan, the Silent mode is very difficult to notice.
 The base is weighted, making this pedestal highly stable among the options in our testing.